-- Serve as advisor to the Head of Council on administrative matters and provide for the safety of municipal records. - b) Ensure that all members of the ECG have been called out. - c) Carry out any necessary administration in connection with the emergency. - d) Conduct "business cycles" in the EOC (see also duties of the ECG). - e) Conduct the duties of the CEMC until he or she arrives. - f) Maintain an individual log of all action taken following proper log protocols.
+- Serve as advisor to the Head of Council on administrative matters and provide for the safety of municipal records. - b) Ensure that all members of the ECG have been called out. - c) Carry out any necessary administration in connection with the emergency. - d) Conduct "business cycles" in the EOC (see also duties of the ECG). - e) Conduct the duties of the Primary CEMC until the Primary CEMC arrives. - f) Maintain an individual log of all action taken following proper log protocols.